-One of pregnancy’s least fun side-effects.
-These small lumps inside or outside your anus can be uncomfortable and particularly sore when you do a poo.
+Some women get piles during pregnancy.
+They are caused by the downward pressure from the bump.
+These small lumps are part of your blood vessels that have ‘popped out’.
+They can be inside or outside your anus can be uncomfortable and particularly sore when you do a poo.

-Use a cool cloth to ease the discomfort - and don’t hesitate to chat to your midwife about ways to manage them.
+Use a cool cloth to ease the discomfort - and talk to your midwife about ways to manage them.

 Your womb pressing on your stomach can leave you bloated, burpy, sick or with a nasty heart burning sensation.